Ingalls Shipbuilding Stays on the Leading Edge of Welding Quality, Productivity and Safety with Point-of-Use Control Welding System

 “We used to have wire feeders that would have a control cable in order to control the voltage.
 That didn’t pan out because the control cable was getting damaged to the point where machines were going down left and right,“ according to Roossinck.
 “We had to get away from that.”

-Ingalls eventually found their solution in Weld Cable Control (WCC) technology.
-The WCC combined with a suitcase-style WCC wire feeder is specifically designed for shipyards and construction applications where the operator is situated a long distance from the power source.
+Ingalls eventually found their solution in ArcReach technology.
+The ArcReach combined with a suitcase-style ArcReach wire feeder is specifically designed for shipyards and construction applications where the operator is situated a long distance from the power source.

 - Voltage and amperage adjustments at the point of the weld